redis/redis-doc/commands/zremrangebylex.md

 The _min_ and _max_ arguments have the same meaning as described for `ZRANGEBYLEX`.
 Similarly, this command removes the same members that `ZRANGEBYLEX` would return if called with the same _min_ and _max_ arguments.

+{{% alert title="Note" color="info" %}}
+A Redis sorted set always consists of at least one member.
+When the last member is removed, the sorted set is automatically deleted from the database.
+{{% /alert %}}

 @return

 @integer-reply: the number of members that were removed.